 So now you have a good idea on what makes up the different nuances of St. Louis style bbq except for one last critical step and that is at the very beginning -- the seasoning or rub.
 You need a good rub to balance the sauce and this one has some sweetness with a touch of sassy-attitude that best reflects what you’d find in a local St. Louis neighborhood.

 The key to this rub is brown sugar which provides the sweetness while the celery salt rounds out the flavor profile, you’ll also find a delicious hickory undertone.
 This rub was a family secret given to us by a St. Louis native when we made some special blends for him.

 Hand blended from brown sugar, domestic paprika, celery salt, garlic salt, hickory salt, onion powder, ancho chiles, red pepper flakes, fennel seed, black pepper and vinegar powder.

 You may also be interested in our other BBQ Rib Rubs - Memphis Style Dry Rib Rub, Kansas City Rib Rub, All American Dry Rub, Deep South Rub, Little Rock BBQ Rub, North Carolina Style and Pork Stank.

-And if you're fairly new to the whole barbecue scene and want to learn more then check out these helpful articles - How to Choose Your Smoking Wood, The 12 Secrets of Cooking Smoked Ribs and if you don't have a smoker you can still get a decent smoked pork using your grill.
+And if you're fairly new to the whole barbecue scene and want to learn more then check out these helpful articles - A Slow Cooked Guide to Cooking Ribs, How to Choose Your Smoking Wood, The 12 Secrets of Cooking Smoked Ribs and if you don't have a smoker you can still get a decent smoked pork using your grill.